gknowles/dimcli/docs/src/reference.md

 Cli::toGnuCmdline | Join using GNU conventions, same rules as buildargv() Cli::toWindowsCmdline | Join using Windows rules.
 <b>Member functions</b> |
-cli.fromString&lt;T> | Parses string into any supported type. cli.toString&lt;T> | Converts value of any supported type into a string.
+opt.fromString&lt;T> | Parses string into any supported type. opt.toString&lt;T> | Converts value of any supported type into a string.